 The Tax Cuts and Jobs Act of 2017 implemented Opportunity Zones in the District.
-Opportunity Zones are designated zones in a federal program that provides tax incentives for investments in new businesses and commercial projects in low-income communities.
-Currently, 25 census tracts in the District are designated as Opportunity Zones, with the majority located in Wards 7 and 8.
+Currently, 25 census tracts in the District are designated as Opportunity Zones, with the majority in Wards 7 and 8.
 The Office of the Deputy Mayor for Planning and Economic Development also maintains a map and list of its own projects, affordable housing projects, industrial revenue bond projects, vacant properties, and Great Streets awardees and corridors.
-The majority of these public investment projects are located in

-Wards 4-8, with Ward 8 containing the highest number, followed by Ward 6.
-There are currently 112 projects listed in the database, including projects in development, under construction, and completed since 2011.
+The majority of these public investment projects are in Wards 4-8, with Ward 8 containing the highest number, followed by Ward 6.
+Currently, 112 projects are listed in the database, including projects in development, under construction, and completed since 2011.

 In recent years, northern Virginia has seen a rise in private investment, including well-known projects such as the second Amazon headquarters in Arlington.
-Nonetheless, the region has seen an uptick in public investment in transportation infrastructure in recent years.
+Nonetheless, the region has seen an uptick in public investment in transportation infrastructure.
 For example, in 2020, the Northern Virginia Transportation Authority pledged over \$500 million in funding for 21 projects throughout the region.
 City and county governments have each undertaken public projects within their jurisdictions.
 However, these projects do not match the scale of projects in D.C., nor do they take a similarly pointed approach to neighborhoods with a particular need for such investments.

 The Montgomery County government maintains a list and map of economic development projects that receive public funding.
 The map currently contains nine projects, which include transportation, residential development, a science research complex, and a hotel project.
 These are concentrated in the southeastern part of the county, especially around Bethesda and Silver Spring.
-All are located in Districts 1, 3, 4, and/or 5.
-District 2 and the western portion of District 1, which encompass the western and northwestern portions of the county, receive minimal amounts of public investment.
+All are in Districts 1, 3, 4, and 5.
+District 2 and the western portion of District 1, which encompass the western and northwestern portions of the county, receive minimal public investment.